 As an insurer, co-insurer and reinsurer, CNP Assurances makes its unique protection and savings expertise available to its policyholders and partners in France, Europe and Latin America.
-CNP Assurances is France's leading provider of term creditor insurance1, the country's second largest life insurer2, and the third largest insurance company in Brazil3.
+CNP Assurances is France's leading provider of term creditor insurance1 and the country's second largest life insurer2, as well as the third largest insurance company in Brazil3.